XenoAmess/EXsimple/README.md

 # what is it:

-  It is used as a public,open,share Web-side-netdisc.
+  It is used as a public,open,share netdisc.

   Yes,it supports multi-files upload in one turn.

-  Actually it is a homemade light dynamic web site framework,which has implyments of POST,GET,HEAD methods.
+  Actually it is a light Web application framework  exactly easy to deploy , which has implyments of POST,GET,HEAD methods.

 # drag it to move!